cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

    The `raster2pgsql` tool also automatically divides the data into tiles in the database to make geospatial searching more efficient.
 3. It uses the GeoServer REST API to create a new coverage layer in GeoServer that can be used to visualise the newly uploaded data.

-> :memo: **Note:** If issues are encountered, due to non-standard projections or strips of the raster being flipped vertically in the visualisation, then it is possible to use [`gdalwarp`][gdalwarp] tool by specifying `"gdalWarpOptions"` rather than `"gdalTranslateOptions"`.
-> Due to the potential loss of accuracy when re-projecting it is better to use `gdal_tanslate` whenever possible.

 #### GDAL Options

 In most situations the default `gdal_translate` settings will be sufficient to upload the data but sometimes some extra options need to be supplied. [:open_file_folder:](#value-by-file-name)

+> :memo: **Note:** If issues are encountered, due to non-standard projections or strips of the raster being flipped vertically in the visualisation, then it is possible to use [`gdalwarp`][gdalwarp] tool by specifying `"gdalWarpOptions"` instead of `"gdalTranslateOptions"`.
+> Due to the potential loss of accuracy when re-projecting it is better to use `gdal_tanslate` whenever possible.

 These can be specified within an `"gdalTranslateOptions"` object (previously just called `"options"`) under the following keys:

 ##### `"sridIn"`